 [Fix] .EXE Files Open in Notepad or Other App when Double-clicked

 Did you accidentally use the Default Programs or Open With dialog to associate .exe file types with an application like Notepad?
 This causes every program to open in that chosen application.
-Unfortunately, Windows provides no option to reset the .exe file associations.
+Unfortunately, Windows does not provide an option to reset the .exe file associations.
 You need to fix the association settings using a .reg file or script.

-After incorrectly associating .exe files using Notepad, Notepad opens every time when a .exe file is double-clicked.
+After incorrectly associating .exe files using Notepad, Notepad opens whenever a .exe file is double-clicked.
 Here is an example:

 exe files open in notepad